How Much Do Wood Pellets Cost in 2025?

 Wood Pellet Prices per Ton

-Typical bulk orders for wood pellets are by the ton.
+Standard bulk orders for wood pellets are by the ton.
 A single ton of wood pellets (equivalent to 50 40-pound bags) costs $250 on average.
-Depending on the type of pellet fuel, however, you could spend up to $380 per ton—or $480 if you need delivery.
-Alternatively, a cord of wood costs between $150 and $500 and lasts 6 to 10 weeks in a fireplace or wood-burning stove.
+Depending on the type of pellet fuel, however, you could spend up to $400 per ton.
+Alternatively, a cord of wood costs between $150 and $500 and lasts six to 10 weeks in a fireplace or wood-burning stove.

 Bag of Wood Pellets Cost

-Pellets commonly come in 40-pound bags and average $7 per bag, but you can usually lower the cost to $5 per bag when buying a bulk order.
-The type of pellets and where you order them from also factor into price.
-Expect to pay anywhere from $5 to $9 for one 40-pound bag.
+Pellets are commonly sold in 40-pound bags and cost around $7 per bag.
+However, you can often lower the cost to $5 per bag when purchasing a bulk order.
+The type of pellets and the source from which you order them also factor into the price.
+Expect to pay anywhere from $5 to $10 for one 40-pound bag.

 How to Choose Pellets